-The holders of 7,794,042 Subordinate Voting Shares will be entitled to certain Form S-3 registration rights.
+The holders of 7,794,042 shares of Class 2 common stock will be entitled to certain Form S-3 registration rights.
 Any holder of such shares may make a request that we register their shares on Form S-3 if we are qualified to file a registration statement on Form S-3 so long as the anticipated aggregate price to the public is not less than C\$1,000,000.